 An affiliate program will pay via a flat dollar amount or a percentage of the total sale, but incentives could also be free or discounted products.
 It’s a win-win for both parties.
 Target, for example, gives affiliates 8% commission on every qualifying purchase made through an affiliate link.

-The affiliate marketing strategy is used both in business-to-consumer (B2C) and business-to-business (B2B) campaigns, with over 80% of brands using affiliate programs to promote their products.
+The affiliate marketing strategy is used both in business-to-consumer (B2C) and business-to-business (B2B) campaigns.
 Recent data from IAB UK also shows that the two biggest sectors for affiliate operations are retail and travel.

 Affiliate programs remain a cost-effective and diverse way to find new customers and help a broad range of marketers—including bloggers, publishers, retailers, and rewards sites—make money online.